 So, whether you are in a classroom, lecture, office space, plane, train or automobile, a fidget can be a handy little concentration device.

 The Sensory Science Behind Fidgets:

-Throughout the day our brains deal with a complex concoction of messages and signals, from hunger levels to daydreams.
-This all happens in our brain’s background, whilst we try to focus on the tasks that we set for ourselves each day.
+Throughout the day, our brains deal with a complex concoction of messages and signals, from hunger levels to daydreams.
+This all happens in our brain’s background whilst we focus on the tasks we set for ourselves each day.
 But focusing can be hard, especially if our brain is working overtime to try and manage a multitude of messages all at once, which can leave us feeling distracted, frustrated and exhausted.

 And this is where fidgets can help!

-Fidgets give your brain snack sized distractions so that you can focus more clearly on your main task.
-Which is explained by childrens’ education specialist Sydney Zentall, “an activity that uses a sense other than that required for the primary task – such as listening to music whilst reading a textbook – can enhance the primary task performance,” citing its special importance for children with ADHD.
+Fidgets give your brain snack-sized distractions so that you can focus more clearly on your main task.
+This is explained by childrens’ education specialist Sydney Zentall, “an activity that uses a sense other than that required for the primary task – such as listening to music whilst reading a textbook – can enhance the primary task performance,” citing its special importance for children with ADHD.

 Research also suggests that fidgeting can increase attention and memory, highlighting the positively productive nature of distraction.

 With the benefits of fidgeting made clear.
 We thought we’d share our top fidgety picks for different environments where a good fidgeting session may be necessary!

 Fidgeting is not just something for kids.
 People of all ages are afflicted with anxiety, stress and problems with distraction – and fidgets can be a great way to help deal with that.